 The advantage to this muddler, as well as the basic wooden one, is there is only one piece.
 There are not multiple pieces with seams where particles can get stuck and create unsanitary conditions.
 The plastic muddler is easier to sanitize than the wooden version.

 Winco polycarbonate netted head muddler releases the flavor of fresh herbs like mint in the beverages which is served in most bars and hotels.

 Featuring a netted base, Winco polycarbonate netted head muddlers perfectly extract flavors and scents from the ingredients giving your guest a unique and exceptional tasting beverage.

-The Plastic Flat Head Muddler offers the same advantages as the Winco, but the flat head is slightly less obtrusive when crushing.
+The Top Shelf Muddler offers the same advantages as the Winco, but the flat head is slightly less obtrusive when crushing.
 For strict mojitos, this may be preferable.
 If you want a more versatile muddler, it is better to choose one with teeth on one end.